xiix0/scam/README.md

-This night methinks is but the daylight sick.
-		-- William Shakespeare, "The Merchant of Venice"
+The lunatic, the lover, and the poet,
+Are of imagination all compact...
+		-- Wm.
+Shakespeare, "A Midsummer Night's Dream"